How to Help Your Child Survive An Active Shooting

 - A gun store or a hunt are not appropriate places for kids to have safety lessons.

-- Teach kids that if they see a gun they need to run and tell their trusted adult immediately (for example a person in a grocery store with a visible gun in a purse, or pocket; any gun during a play date.)
+- Teach kids that if they see a gun, they need to run and tell their trusted adult immediately (for example, a person in a grocery store with a visible weapon in a purse or pocket; any gun during a play date.)

 Step 2: Run

-Running from the building towards a safe location is the first option that should be considered.
+Running from the building towards a safe location is the first option to consider.

-At this step the goal is to teach kids 3 things:
+At this step, the goal is to teach kids three things:

 - Situation awareness

-Pay attention to what’s around you, how the environment changes, who is around you, and what feels odd (people who do not belong to the environment, or alerting behaviors.)
+Teach your child to pay attention to what’s around you, how the environment changes, who is around you, and what feels odd (people who do not belong to the environment or alerting behaviors.)